This post may contain affiliate links. Read more at our disclosure policy.

 How to Smoke Ice

-2. Next, set your smoker to 200 degrees Fahrenheit (and no more than 225).
-Water boils at 212 degrees, so you want to keep heat low to avoid boiling temperature otherwise the water will boil and steam out and we don’t want to lose any of that smoked water.
+- Next, set your smoker to 200 degrees Fahrenheit (and no more than 225).
+Water boils at 212 degrees at sea level, so you want to keep heat low to avoid boiling temperature otherwise the water will boil and steam out and we don’t want to lose any of that smoked water.

 Chef Tip

-• You can also get smaller rounds ones like these.
+- You can also get smaller rounds ones like this four pack in one tray.

 We have all three styles and they all work great.